Looking for information about a different brand in the T-Mobile family?

 As described in more detail below, customers may notice reduced speeds in comparison to customers with a higher priority during network congestion.

 Customer devices also have varying speed capabilities and may connect to different networks depending on technology.
 Even within coverage areas and with broadband-capable devices, network changes, traffic volume, outages, technical limitations, signal strength, obstructions, weather, and other conditions may impact speeds and service availability.
 Your network experience and access may also be impacted if you fail to pay amounts you owe T-Mobile.

 Additionally, T-Mobile offers other services to its customers that use the same network infrastructure and resources as its broadband internet access services and are given priority over other traffic on the network.
-These other services currently include calling-related services: Voice over Internet Protocol (VOIP), Voice over LTE (VoLTE), and Video over LTE (ViLTE); more may be added, e.g., to serve public safety needs.
+These other services currently include calling-related services Voice over Internet Protocol (VOIP), Voice over LTE (VoLTE), and Video over LTE (ViLTE), and data priority for Wireless Priority Service; more may be added, e.g., to serve other public safety needs.
 These services may affect the availability of network resources for consumer or enterprise broadband internet access services, which may be noticeable in times of congestion.
 Similarly, Wireless Priority Service traffic may preempt other traffic during times of extreme congestion, which means that in rare cases we may interrupt an active data or voice session to support public safety needs.

 Speed and Latency

 The term "speed" is commonly used as a shorthand way to describe the rate at which a particular broadband Internet access service can transmit data.
 This rate (or speed) is typically measured in the number of kilobits or megabits transmitted in one second (Kbps or Mbps).
 Some applications like email or basic web browsing do not require a high-data speed to function very well, while other activities like high-definition video streaming or transferring large data files are better experienced with higher data speeds.